gtk-rs/gtk4-rs/book/src/css.md

 ## Conclusion

 There are surely enough ways to define CSS rules.
-Let us briefly recap the syntax we learned.
+Let's briefly recap the syntax we learned.
 The following rule matches the node `arrow`, which is a descendant of the node `button` with the name `button-1` and the style classes `toggle` and `text-button`.
 The rule then actually applies, when we also hover over `arrow`.